USN Command Ships

 - these ships were the most advanced communications platforms in the world.

 Numbered fleets were routinely commanded by a Vice Admiral (3*), or Rear Admiral (Upper half) (2*).
-2nd Fleet, headquartered in Norfolk Virginia was double tasked as commanding all NATO forces in the North Atlantic in times of War – Commander Striking Fleet Atlantic (COMSTRIKFLTLANT) was always a 3*.
+2nd Fleet headquartered in Norfolk Virginia was double tasked as commanding all NATO forces in the North Atlantic in times of War – Commander Striking Fleet Atlantic (COMSTRIKFLTLANT) was always commanded by a senior 3* Admiral.

 2nd Fleet: Commanded from Norfolk Virginia in peacetime but its ‘Afloat’ HQ is on board USS Mount Whitney (LCC-20).
-As COMSTRIKFLTLANT, the commander was responsible for all NATO forces in the Atlantic released for operations by Commander in Chief Atlantic (CINCLANT) after they’ve been declared by their national government, or for US forces by US Fleet Forces Command.
+As COMSTRIKFLTLANT, the commander was responsible for all NATO forces in the Atlantic that were released for operations by Commander in Chief Atlantic (CINCLANT) once they’d been declared by their national government, or in the case of US forces by US Fleet Forces Command.

 3rd Fleet: Permanently located ashore at San Diego California.